 Welcome to Nandan Lad, M.D., Ph.D. - Innovative Neurosurgery

-Dr. Nandan Lad is a neurosurgeon, scientist, innovator and currently an Assistant Professor at Duke University Medical Center with a focus in Neuromodulation.
+Dr. Nandan Lad is a neurosurgeon, scientist, innovator and currently an Associate Professor of Neurosurgery at Duke University Medical Center with a focus in Neuromodulation.

 The Duke Neuromodulation Program was founded with the practice belief that the most effective method of improving patients’ conditions is through a multidisciplinary approach and non-surgical as well as surgical procedures.
 This is done while remaining aware that symptoms can affect an individual’s quality of life, functionally, emotionally, and socially.
 Dr. Lad provides a personalized, comprehensive and technologically advanced approach to the treatment of pain, movement disorders, and other challenging neurological disorders.
 His treatment goal is to minimize dependence on opioids, improve quality of life, improve function, and improve coping skills so that the patient may better adapt to their daily activities and get back to their normal daily function.